Hawk652/Capstone-Guidance-Robot/README.md

 ### Stakeholders

-Dr. Andy Pardue is the individual who came up with the idea for this project.
+Dr. Andy Pardue is the customer and individual who came up with the idea for this project.
 Occupants of the Ashraf Islam Building alike will benefit from the guidance robot.

 ### Recognitions

 A special thank you to:
 Tristain Hill for providing us with the Turtlebot
 Dr. Stephen Canefield for assisting us with the software implementation of the robot.
-Dr. Andy Pardue for investing in the project.

 ## Repo Organization